Beschreibung des Studienfachs

 - Master of Science (M.Sc.)

 - 4 Fachsemester

 - Zulassungsmodus höheres Semester

-Admission to the master's program in Molecular and Cellular Biology requires a bachelor's degree of at least 180 ECTS credits or an equivalent degree from Germany or abroad in biology, biotechnology, bioinformatics, chemistry, biochemistry, physics, biophysics or a related subject, and also successful participation in an aptitude test.
+Admission to the master's program in Plant Sciences requires a bachelor's degree of at least 180 ECTS credits or an equivalent degree from Germany or abroad in biology, agricultural biology, bioinformatics, chemistry, biochemistry, plant sciences, physics, biophysics or a related subject, and also successful participation in an aptitude test.
 Applications to participate in the aptitude test must be submitted by March 31 (cut-off deadline) for the following winter semester via an online portal to the Faculty of Biology.
 Further Information here.

 Ihr Weg zum Studienplatz